-Let's start with a few definitions.
+Let's start our look at the transcendental aesthetic with a few definitions.

 The effect of an object on our capacity for representation, insofar as we are affected by the object, is sensation.
 Intuition that refers to the object through sensation is called empirical intuition.
 The undetermined object of an empirical intuition is called appearance (A19-20/B34, AW 729b).